tradeio/exchange-api-doc/sign-request.md

 <b>?start=1544427829699&end=1544600629699&limit=100&ts=1544601074424</b>

-Sign the resulting string with the algorithm SHA512 where key = your private key
-Add resulting signature to Header key "Sign"
+Sign the resulting string with the algorithm SHA512 where key = your private key and resulting signature to Header key "Sign"

 ```
 POST